ScottMGustafson/covid19/README.md

 ### Disclaimer
 I am not an epidemiologist, nor a public health expert, nor anyone who knows anything about infectious disease.
-I'm just a data scientist who thought that this would make for a fun weekend project.
+I'm just a data scientist who thought that this would make for a good weekend project.
 As such, do not take any of my calculations seriously--I have no idea as to how realistic any of my model assumptions are or what the parameter choices actually should be and I have not validated this model with data.

 ### Overview and Assumptions